-The Fair Market Value of Common Stock that a Participant has the right to Purchase under the Plan cannot exceed \$25,000 in one calendar year.
+The Fair Market Value of Common Stock that a Participant has the right to purchase under the Plan cannot exceed \$25,000 in one calendar year.
 This limitation is based on calculating the Fair Market Value at the beginning of each Purchase Period.

-9. Changing Payroll Deductions; Refunds
+9. Changing Payroll Deductions

 A Participant's elected payroll deduction may be increased or decreased effective with the next Purchase Period.
 The form must be received by the payroll department no later than 15 days prior to the next Purchase Period.
-An elected payroll deduction may not be changed during a Purchase Period.
+Changes will not become effective during a Purchase Period.

 Participants may, however, cease deductions or obtain a refund of his/her lump-sum contribution during a Purchase Period so long as notice is received by the payroll department prior to the Purchase Date.
-If a Participant ceases deductions during a Purchase Period or wishes the refund of a lump-sum contribution, the deductions already taken or the amount of the lump-sum contribution will be refunded to the Participant as soon as practicable.
+If a Participant ceases deductions during a Purchase Period or requests the refund of a lump-sum contribution, the deductions already taken or the amount of the lump-sum contribution made will be refunded to the Participant as soon as practicable.
 The Participant would not be eligible to participate again until the Purchase Period after the one in which he/she withdrew.
 In order to rejoin the Plan, a new enrollment form must be submitted.